Are you a helicopter parent? Research shows you may be giving your kids anxiety, depression and diminishing their self-directedness.

 The effects of dysfunctional parenting styles on interpersonal sensitivity were studied in 640 Japanese volunteers.
 Males with paternal affectionless control showed higher total IPSM scores than those with paternal optimal parenting.
 Females with maternal affectionate constraint, neglectful parenting, and affectionless control showed higher total interpersonal sensitivity scores than those with maternal optimal parenting.
 In males and females, dysfunctional parenting styles by the opposite-sex parents did not affected total scores.
 The present study suggests that in both males and females interpersonal sensitivity is increased by dysfunctional parenting styles by the same-sex parents.

-Helicopter parenting associated with child’s future anxious, depressive and aggressive behaviors
+Overprotective parenting associated with child’s future anxious, depressive and aggressive behaviors

 Clinicians often identify parent-child relationships that are believed to be problematic for the child’s future emotional growth, yet there are minimal outcome data on which to base anticipatory guidance.
 This 2-year follow-up study examined the child behavioral correlates of parental perceptions of increased child vulnerability and parental overprotection.
 High perceived vulnerability at enrollment was significantly associated with both internalizing (somatic complaints, anxious/depressed) and externalizing (aggressive) behaviors at follow-up.
 A history of overprotection in the parent’s childhood was not associated with current parental report of overprotective behaviors toward the child.